An intensive professional development training course on

 What are the Goals?

-- Understand the overview of liquid bulk cargo handling such as the basic properties of liquefied gas and the principles of gas.
+- Gain a clear overview of liquid bulk cargo handling, including the properties of liquefied gases and gas principles.

-- Know Marine terminal administration and the critical importance of the tanker/terminal interface
+- Recognize marine terminal administration needs and the critical importance of the tanker–terminal interface.

 Who is this Training Course for?